 • All students from the closed program will be notified of all potential receiving colleges of podiatric medicine.

-• The closed institution will strive to provide for student placement in geographic proximity to the closed institution.
+• The closed institution/college will strive to provide for student placement in geographic proximity to the closed institution/college.

 • In general, teach-out instruction will be provided without additional costs and tuition charges to the student.
 If the recipient program determines that additional charges are needed, the plan will specify those charges and the basis for them, and such additional charges will be directly related to the cost of instruction.